LeoVerto/colour-converter-keras/README.md

 ## Running
 1. Run `generate_dataset.py` to generate a training and validation set.
 2. Run `colour_converter.py` to train and test the model.

+## Findings
+Disclaimer: None of these very properly verified by more than one test run.

+* SGD doesn't work at all (probably doesn't like the output format), Adam however works quite well
+* Squared mean loss compared to mean loss trades off initial training speed for better accuracy in the long run
+* The output layer should be activated linearly (translates well to LAB output range)
+* The earlier layers prefer being activated by relu (RGB inputs are only positive)
+* A batch size of 20 works pretty well, larger ones not so much
+* Adding another hidden layer improved accuracy a lot and so did adding more neurons to it